dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 ## Want to know more?

 If you would like to learn more about adding offline caching, cacheable sections, or using other PWA features to your app, take a look at the documentation at the [App Platform](https://platform.dhis2.nu/#/pwa/pwa) and [App Runtime](https://runtime.dhis2.nu/#/advanced/offline) sites which go into greater detail about the API and provide more examples.
+If you would like to take a closer look at the implementation in the Dashboard app, you can browse the source code at its [GitHub repository](https://github.com/dhis2/dashboard-app).

 In the near future we will also post a detailed article about the technical development of these PWA features because we’re using these tools in a pretty unique and cool way that we want to share, so keep an eye out for that post!